2 Americans Imprisoned in Iran, Lebanon Released

-Two Americans imprisoned in the Middle East were released Thursday, U.S. officials said, and one was a Navy veteran granted medical furlough as Iran struggles to curb the spread of coronavirus.
+An American jailed for months in Lebanon was released from custody Thursday, while a Navy veteran was granted medical furlough from an Iran prison as the country struggles to curb the spread of coronavirus, U.S. officials said.

 Secretary of State Mike Pompeo announced that Michael White, imprisoned more than a year ago for insulting Iran's supreme leader, was released to the Swiss Embassy as part of a furlough that will require him to remain in Iran.
 The U.S. will work for his full release, Pompeo said.